nycki93/eleventy-image-gallery/README.md

 Place your images in the folder labeled 'input-images'.
 Run the command `npm run build`.
 The site will be generated in the 'output' folder.

 To preview your site, run the command `npm run serve`.
 The site will be served at the address <http://localhost:8080>.
+This address will only work on your computer -- when you want to share it, I recommend uploading your site to a free host such as [neocities](https://neocities.org/) or [nekoweb](https://nekoweb.org/).

 Want to customize it?
 Make any changes you like to the files in the 'content' and 'static' folders. 'static' is for things that will be copied to the output with no changes, 'content' is for things that will change when built.